thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 {% include images-gallery.html imageCollection="fw-dashboard" %}

-Click the "History of the firmware updates" button next to the device name to learn about the firmware update status of specific device.
+Click the "History of the firmware updates" button next to the device name to learn about the firmware update status of the specific device.

 {% include images-gallery.html imageCollection="fw-status" %}